All Episodes

 Oh, there was some contrast, I'll tell you that.

-So, unlike the Unite the Kingdom, Unite the Nation, rather, it was good vibes, carnival atmosphere, everyone really happy to be there, like a real sense of national pride.
+So, unlike the United Kingdom, Unite the Nation, rather, it was good vibes, carnival atmosphere.

-And it was lovely being around everyone.
+And it was lovely being around everyone, families, and everything, you know.

-Families and everything, you know, and everyone wanted to talk to us.
+And everyone wanted to talk to us.

-They're all sort of interacting with us, and it was great.
+They're all sort of interacting with us.

 On the other side, very hostile, very hostile.

-There's a lot of face coverings, a lot of anger, and I think they sort of assumed that we were from the other side and had a stance on it, and we were trying to remain neutral just to talk to everyone and see what was going on.
+And I think they sort of assumed that we were from the other side and had a stance on it.

 Yeah, but I'm trying to think about that.

-Back then it was called Reclaim the Streets, but there was like I remember thinking it was super exciting, everyone was wearing black so that they couldn't get identified.
+Back then it was called Reclaim the Streets, but there was like, I remember thinking it was super exciting.

-It's not good, it's not like a good vibe, it's not like a positive thing.
+It's not like a positive thing.

-And I think one of the things that's totally come to the forefront, it did in Brexit, and it did when Trump got into power the first time, is people have been looking at ways to justify hating ordinary working people.
+And I think one of the things that's totally come to the forefront, it did in Brexit and it did when Trump got into power the first time, is people have been looking at ways to justify hating ordinary working people.

-Oh, I suppose that's obvious now, is because like the last wave of like jobs was the creation of a professional class like the working media and all sorts of you know, sort of post-university type jobs, and that class of people, for some reason, well, there was a kind of a presumed alliance between what was called the intelligentsia and the proletariat.
+I suppose that's obvious now, is because like the last wave of like jobs was the creation of a professional class, like the working media and all sorts of, you know, sort of post-university type jobs.

 That's totally broken down now.

-Like the intelligentsia now wants some sort of seemingly compassionate, i.e., woke movement where they don't have to pay the toll of ordinary working people.
+woke, movement where they don't have to pay the toll of ordinary working people.

 Them jobs are in China, them jobs are in India.